giampaolo/psutil/docs/index.rst

   .. method:: threads()

-    Return threads opened by process as a list of named tuples including thread id and thread CPU times (user/system).
+    Return threads opened by process as a list of named tuples including thread id, thread CPU times (user/system) and thread running CPU ID (Only on Linux).
 On OpenBSD this method requires root privileges.

   .. method:: cpu_times()